awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-start.md

    1. Replace the JSON in the editor with the following example\.

-   1. Change the `Resource` value to the ARN of the [Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) that to use in AWS IoT Events\.
+   1. Change the `Resource` value to the ARN of the [Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) to use in AWS IoT Events\.

    1. Choose **Review policy**\.
 You can also use wildcard characters in the Amazon SNS topic ARN to grant broader permissions, but be aware of the security issues this raises\.